tarwn/lessthandot-hugo/blogs/content/posts/2011-05-27-book-review-securing-sql-server.md

 [Securing SQL Server: Protecting Your Database from Attackers][1] <img src="http://www.assoc-amazon.com/e/ir?t=&l=as2&o=1&a=1597496251&camp=217145&creative=399349" width="1" height="1" border="0" alt="" />by Denny Cherry is a book that frankly any person that manages SQL Server instances or is a SQl Server developer should read.

-The good thing is that at 238 pages (not counting the index) it won&#8217;t take you weeks to get through the book.
+The good thing is that at 238 pages (not counting the index) it won't take you weeks to get through the book.
 You get all the information you need in a condensed matter.

 The book has 9 chapters and 1 appendix, below is a list of the chapters